dougeby/IntuneDocs/intune/device-enrollment-manager-enroll.md

 3. Select **Add**.

 4. On the **Add User** blade, enter a user principal name for the DEM user, and select **Add**.
 The DEM user is added to the list of DEM users.

+## Permissions for DEM

+Global or Intune Service Administrator Azure AD roles are required to perform DEM enrollment tasks and to see all DEM users despite RBAC permissions being listed and available under the custom User role.
+If a user does not have Global administrator or Intune Service administrator role assigned to them but have read permissions enabled for the Device Enrollment Managers role assigned to them, they’ll only be able to see the DEM users they have created.
+RBAC role support for these features will be announced in the future.

+If a user does not have Global administrator or Intune Service administrator role assigned to them but has read permissions enabled for the Device Enrollment Managers role assigned to them, they’ll only be able to see the DEM users they have created.

 ## Remove a device enrollment manager